pl-toon/pl-toon-codes/README.md

 Repository for a multi agent experimental platooning platform

 # Platform in action (Youtube Link)
-PL-TOON Description and Example (Spanish audio with English subtitles): https://youtu.be/QAIMSYgBqKo
+PL-TOON Description and Example.
+Spanish audio with English subtitles (activate them in settings): https://youtu.be/QAIMSYgBqKo

 # Single agent